VikramTiwari/blog/README.md

 # blog
-My Blog running on Jekyll on GitHub too!
+My Blog using Jekyll and hosted on GitHub.
 Everything is here.
 Sigh!

-If you want to create your own blog, and host it on GitHub, go to [GitHub Pages](https://pages.github.com/).
+If you want to create your own blog, and host it freely on GitHub, refer to [GitHub Pages](https://pages.github.com/).